publicissapient-france/code-elevator/README.md

 Go to [http://localhost:8080](http://localhost:8080), subscribe to a session and start implementing your participant server.

-Once already is ok for all participants, you should increase max number of users per building which is zero at first.
-To perform this go to [http://localhost:8080/#/administration](http://localhost:8080/#/administration), log in with user `admin` and password which has been logged out on standard output of server.
+If you want to increase the number of people at any given time, go to [http://localhost:8080/#/administration](http://localhost:8080/#/administration), log in with user
+`admin` and password `admin`.